-3. Any person wishing to apply for a licence must do so in writing by completing an application form and submitting a plan of the building, which indicates the room(s) to be licensed, together with a seating plan for each room, stating the total number permitted seated theatre style, in line with the risk assessment for the building.
+3. Any person wishing to apply for a licence must do so by completing an application form and submitting a plan of the building, which indicates the room(s) to be licensed, together with a seating plan for each room, stating the total number permitted seated theatre style, in line with the risk assessment for the building.

 4. The applicant must make the premises available for inspection at any time after the application has been made.